oracle-quickstart/oci-micronaut/src/README.md

-Micronaut MuShop Sources
+MuShop Sources
 =======

 Introduction
 ----

-This directory contains the sources of the Micronaut MuShop implementation.
+This directory contains the sources of the Micronaut with Graal Cloud Native toolkit version of MuShop.

-For introductory information and getting started documentation on deployment see the [reference documentation](https://oracle-quickstart.github.io/oci-micronaut/index.html) for Micronaut MuShop.
+For introductory information and getting started documentation on deployment see the [reference documentation](https://oracle-quickstart.github.io/oci-micronaut/index.html) for MuShop.

 Structure
 ---

-   The sources are split into a number of subprojects each of which implement an application in the Micronaut MuShop Microservice architecture.
+   The sources are split into a number of subprojects each of which implement an application in the MuShop Microservice architecture.

    A summary of each directory of importance (some directories are simply utilities and can be ignored) and the purpose of the application is described below: